chinasaur/CBPSpikesortDemo/README.md

     spikesort_demo/cbp_spikesort_demo_script.m
 executing one section at a time.

-This directory contains a ChangeLog documenting changes made to the code, as well as a ToDo list.
+We also include a ChangeLog file documenting changes made to the code, as well our current ToDo file.

 * Conceptualization and design by Chaitanya Ekanadham and Eero Simoncelli.
 * Original matlab code written by Chaitanya Ekanadham, 12/26/2012.